Previous Newsletters

 At an International Organizing Committee meeting held during the course of the conference, a decision was made to set up an International Society of Gastroenterological Carcinogenesis.
 Dr. Tahara was appointed Chairman of the Nominating Committee.
 The Second International Conference on Gastroenterological Carcinogenesis will be held in Ulm, Germany, in 1998 and the Third International Conference will be held in Oxford, UK, in the year 2000.

-Hiroshima University School of Medicine
+by Wataru Yasui Secretary General of the conference Hiroshima University School of Medicine |